Timeline: Highlights and Milestones

 I reorganize and expand my blogs.

 I hire a Search Engine Optimization consultant and realize that this site is due for another overhaul— both visually and structurally.
-Update Meta data, add Analytics, and begin recreating each of the nearly 700 pages in this site, eliminating the frames and tables and using CSS positioning instead.
+Update Meta data, add Analytics, and begin recreating each of the nearly 700 pages in this site, eliminating the frames and tables and using CSS positioning for version #3 instead.
 New colors, new graphics, and simpler navigation and my page rank begins to improve immediately.

 Publication and release of The Win-Win Classroom Facilitator’s Guide.
 Contract for a book for beginning teachers.
 Several false starts on this book as I struggle to give it a voice and direction.